-In addition, a new scheme has been developed by us using a portable speed indicator device (SID) which is managed locally by parish volunteers.
-This gives more flexibility than a fixed VAS and is a community based asset - a separate leaflet on this is available.
+An alternative scheme exists using a portable speed indicator device (SID) which is managed locally by parish volunteers.
+This gives more flexibility than a VAS, does not require a speed survey and is a community-based asset.

 Parish Speed Indicator Device Scheme